-Estate of A.A.
+20. Estate of A.A.
 Rayner Fund Investment Strategy

-1. Purpose of the Estate of A.A.
+20.1 Purpose of the Estate of A.A.
 Rayner Fund

-- 1.1 The late Mrs. Ann Alice Blason, née Colclough (wife of Charles Henry Blason and the widow of John Edward Rayner, the late Lord Mayor of Liverpool), bequeathed assets to the States of Jersey for specific purposes, as detailed within her Will dated 30th October 1945. - 1.2 The acceptance of the bequest by the States and resolution on how the Estate of A.A.
-Rayner Fund was to be administered was expressed in R&O.2536, which was adopted by the States on 16th November 1949. - 1.3 In 2001 the States approved amendments to the objects of the Estate of A.A.
-Rayner Fund (P.38/2001 dated 27th March 2001 lodged by the Finance and Economics Committee (now superseded by the Minister for Treasury and Resources), as the view was that the initial objectives of the Fund had been over taken with time and events.
-The revised objectives are as follows - - (1) the provision of pecuniary relief to needy persons residing in Jersey; and(2) such other objectives or purposes of a charitable or philanthropic nature as the States may hereafter in their absolute discretion determine". - 1.5 P.38/2001 also made amendments to the administration of the Estate of A.A.
+- 20.1.1 The late Mrs. Ann Alice Blason, née Colclough (wife of Charles Henry Blason and the widow of John Edward Rayner, the late Lord Mayor of Liverpool), bequeathed assets to the States of Jersey for specific purposes, as detailed within her Will dated 30th October 1945. - 20.1.2 The acceptance of the bequest by the States and resolution on how the Estate of A.A.
+Rayner Fund was to be administered was expressed in R&O.2536, which was adopted by the States on 16th November 1949. - 20.1.3 In 2001 the States approved amendments to the objects of the Estate of A.A.
+Rayner Fund (P.38/2001 dated 27th March 2001, lodged by the Finance and Economics Committee (now superseded by the Minister for Treasury and Resources)), as the view was that the initial objectives of the Fund had been overtaken with time and events.
+The revised objectives are as follows - - 20.1.4 "(1) the provision of pecuniary relief to needy persons residing in Jersey; and (2) such other objectives or purposes of a charitable or philanthropic nature as the States may hereafter in their absolute discretion determine". - 20.1.5 P.38/2001 also made amendments to the administration of the Estate of A.A.
 Rayner Fund, thus rescinding R&O.2536 and a later Act dated 11th September 1979.
-Under P.38/2001, the Fund's income is now administered by a Delegation which consists of 4 Jurats of the Royal Court of Jersey. - 1.6 The Minister (formerly the Finance and Economics Committee) is responsible for any changes to the investment of the Estate of A.A.
-Rayner Fund after consultation with the Delegation. - 1.7 Day-to-day administration and accounting is the responsibility of the Treasury and Resources Department. - 1.8 The Will bequeaths the income from the Estate of A.A.
+Under P.38/2001, the Fund's income is now administered by a Delegation which consists of 4 Jurats of the Royal Court of Jersey. - 20.1.6 The Minister (formerly the Finance and Economics Committee) is responsible for any changes to the investment of the Estate of A.A.
+Rayner Fund after consultation with the Delegation.

+- 20.1.7 Day-to-day administration and accounting is the responsibility of the States Treasury and Exchequer (formerly the Treasury and Resources Department). - 20.1.8 The Will bequeaths the income from the Estate of A.A.
 Rayner Fund to be used for its objectives, and further gives the States discretion to distribute capital to an amount not exceeding one half of the total capital of the Fund.
 In practice, all bequests historically have only been made out of the income.

-2.1 P.38/2001 gives the Minister (formerly the Finance and Economics Committee) responsibility for any changes to the investments of the Estate of A.A.
+- 20.2.1 P.38/2001 gives the Minister (formerly the Finance and Economics Committee) responsibility for any changes to the investments of the Estate of A.A.
 Rayner Fund after consultation with the Delegation.
-It further provides the opportunity to invest in immovable property situated in or outside the Island which will be held by the States of Jersey for and on behalf of the Fund.

-- 2.2 The requirements of the Estate of A.A.
-Rayner Fund were assessed, and the 'Capital Appreciation' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Fund the greatest chance of meeting its strategic objectives. - 2.3 The strategic aims and ranges of that strategy are to be applied to the Estate of A.A.
-Rayner Fund. - 2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.6 No off-balance sheet vehicles are permitted.
+It further provides the opportunity to invest in immovable property situated in or outside the Island which will be held by the States of Jersey for and on behalf of the Fund. - 20.2.2 The requirements of the Estate of A.A.
+Rayner Fund were assessed, and the 'Capital Appreciation' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Fund the greatest chance of meeting its strategic objectives. - 20.2.3 The strategic aims and ranges of that strategy are to be applied to the Estate of A.A.
+Rayner Fund. - 20.2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 20.2.5 Other asset class-specific limits, such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 20.2.6 No off-balance sheet vehicles are permitted.